GitHub-TC/EmpyrionTeleporter/README.md

 #### Help

 All commands only work in faction chat!
-* /tt help : show useful information and commands about the MOD
+* \tt help : show useful information and commands about the MOD

 #### Teleport

-* /tt : teleport the player from previously configured position to the destination
+* \tt : teleport the player from previously configured position to the destination
-* /tt help : show all commands
+* \tt help : show all commands
-* /tt back : if a teleport failed, the player can get back to the position he came from
+* \tt back : if a teleport failed, the player can get back to the position he came from
-* /tt delete <SourceId> <TargetId> => Deletes all teleport routes from <SourceId> and after <TargetId> - when <TargetId> = 0 ALL routes from <SourceId> will be deleted
+* \tt delete <SourceId> <TargetId> => Deletes all teleport routes from <SourceId> and after <TargetId> - when <TargetId> = 0 ALL routes from <SourceId> will be deleted
-* /tt list <Id> : show all teleport connections from and to this ID
+* \tt list <Id> : show all teleport connections from and to this ID
-* /tt listall : show all teleport connections (only Moderators can use it)
+* \tt listall : show all teleport connections (only Moderators can use it)
-* /tt cleanup : remove all teleport connections to deleted structures (only Moderators can use it)
+* \tt cleanup : remove all teleport connections to deleted structures (only Moderators can use it)
-* /tt private <SourceId> <TargetId> : set a private teleport location from the player current position relative to the source ID and target ID.
+* \tt private <SourceId> <TargetId> : set a private teleport location from the player current position relative to the source ID and target ID.
 Private means only that player can use this teleporter
-* /tt faction <SourceId> <TargetId> : set a faction teleport location from the player current position relative to the source ID and target ID.
+* \tt faction <SourceId> <TargetId> : set a faction teleport location from the player current position relative to the source ID and target ID.
 Faction means all of that faction can use this teleporter
-* /tt allies <SourceId> <TargetId> : set a faction/allies teleport location from the player current position relative to the source ID and target ID.
+* \tt allies <SourceId> <TargetId> : set a faction/allies teleport location from the player current position relative to the source ID and target ID.
 Faction means all of that faction and allies can use this teleporter
-* /tt <SourceId> <TargetId> : public teleporter from current position
+* \tt <SourceId> <TargetId> : public teleporter from current position

 Example:
 - Basis: Akua (Id:1001)
 - CV: Akua Orbit (Id:4004)

-1. Mark on/in the base a teleporter spot and use the command "/tt 1001 4004"
+1. Mark on/in the base a teleporter spot and use the command "\tt 1001 4004"
 2. Visit your CV ;-)
-3. Mark on/in the CV a teleporter spot and use the command "/tt 4004 1001"
+3. Mark on/in the CV a teleporter spot and use the command "\tt 4004 1001"

-=> Now a teleporter route is set up and can be used from the two marked positions in which the player, standing at the position, places the command /tt in the fraction chat.
+=> Now a teleporter route is set up and can be used from the two marked positions in which the player, standing at the position, places the command \tt in the fraction chat.

 HINWEIS: Keep in mind that before you use the teleport commands you need to wait a bit until the Empyrion API registers your player position.
 Otherwise it is not 100% accurate. ;-)